Higgs bundles for the non-compact dual of the special orthogonal group: Introduction

 \section{Introduction}

 Higgs bundles over a Riemann surface are intrinsically holomorphic objects.
-Their moduli spaces can nevertheless be identified with representation varieties for the fundamental group of the surface even if the target group for the representations, or equivalently the group defining the Higgs bundles, is a real reductive Lie group $G$.
-If $G$ is of Hermitian type, i.e. if the homogeneous space $G/H$ (where $H$ is a maximal compact subgroup) is a Hermitian symmetric space, then the associated $G$-Higgs bundles have especially rich structure.
-The connected semisimple classical groups with this property are $\SU(p,q), \Sp(2n,\R)$, $\SO(2,n)$, and $\SO^*(2n)$.
-In this paper we examine the case $G=\SO^*(2n)$.
-Some of our results were previously announced without details in \cite{bradlow-garcia-prada-gothen:2005}.
+Their moduli spaces can nevertheless be identified with representation varieties for the fundamental group of the surface even if the target group for the representations, or equivalently the group defining the Higgs bundles, is a real reductive Lie group.
+If the group, say $G$, is of Hermitian type, i.e. if the homogeneous space $G/H$ (where $H$ is a maximal compact subgroup) is a Hermitian symmetric space, then the associated $G$-Higgs bundles have especially rich structure.
+The real connected semisimple classical groups with this property are $\SU(p,q), \Sp(2n,\R)$, $\SO(2,n)$, and $\SO^*(2n)$.
+In this paper we examine in detail the case of $G=\SO^*(2n)$.
+In particular, we give proofs of the results that were announced in \cite{bradlow-garcia-prada-gothen:2005}.